 In the past, even during everyday activities like walking through the park, I constantly worried about the stupidest shit.
 “Do people notice my sweat stains?”
 “Do I walk funny?”
 “Is something wrong with my clothes?”

 The worries appeared out of thin air.
 Like the flu.
 Sometimes you just catch that shit and don’t know why.

-What changed the game for me, was a realization I had a few years back when I was bathing with friends at a lake in Vienna, Austria.
+What changed everything for me, was a realization I had a few years back when I went bathing with friends to a lake near Vienna, Austria.

-A guy, dressed in what can only be described as a rainbow colored oversized potato bag, navigated his bicycle through the countless beach towels and bathing people.
-He had a ghettoblaster strapped onto his bike and was going so slow, that he constantly had to balance the front wheel to prevent falling over.
+A guy – dressed in what can only be described as a rainbow-colored oversized potato bag – navigated his bicycle through the countless beach towels and bathing people.
+He had a ghettoblaster strapped onto his bike and was going so slow, that he constantly had to balance the bike to prevent falling over.
 The whole scene looked as if he was riding his bike over a huge rainbow, straight to the moon.

 As I watched in amazement, I realized, that no matter how I behaved or dressed, I could never draw as much attention as the high as a kite rainbow cyclist.
 My curiosity grew.
 Could I learn something from this glowing example of human individuality?